Having influence is not about elevating self, but about lifting others. – Sheri L. Dew

-When a new born baby comes into this world, a smile is nothing more then an automatic response that brings great pleasure and satisfaction into their lives.
+When a newborn baby comes into this world, a smile is nothing more than an automatic response that brings great pleasure and satisfaction into their lives.
 However, as we grow older and wiser, we begin to recognize that when our parents smile it means that they approve of us, that they care and appreciate who we are and what we do.
 We read these signals with keen eyes, and we smile in return, giving back the same love and appreciation we received.

 A smile is nature’s best antidote for discouragement.

 It brings rest to the weary,